Howard Alden: Musical career

 Alden made his first trip to the east coast in the summer of 1979, playing in a trio led by vibraphonist Red Norvo for three months at Resorts International in Atlantic City.

 He moved to New York City in 1982 to play an extended engagement at the Café Carlyle with jazz pianist/songwriter Joe Bushkin.
 Soon afterwards, he was discovered by Joe Williams and Woody Herman.
 In 1983 he was already collaborating with Dick Hyman, when he appeared with him and a host of other musicians at Eubie Blake's one-hundredth birthday concert.

 Alden formed the Alden-Barrett Quintet in 1985 with Dan Barrett, which played in the swing idiom, as he has done for most of his career.
 He also began partnerships with Ruby Braff, Kenny Davern and Jack Lesberg.
 He joined George Van Eps, innovator of the seven-string guitar, on tour and recorded albums with him, switching to the seven-string himself in 1992.

+While in New York doing jazz guitar work, Alden sought out local trad jazz musicians to play tenor banjo with.
+He used banjo working with Dick Hyman, including a 1989 album of Harry Reser music.
+He also played in the New York Banjo Ensemble with Eddy Davis and Cynthia Sayer, and after moving to Arizona he performed and recorded with The Great Banjo Summit.

 Sweet and Lowdown

 Alden recorded the guitar performances for Sean Penn's character Emmet Ray in Woody Allen's 1999 film Sweet and Lowdown, and taught Penn how to mime the performances for the film.
 The score also featured Bucky Pizzarelli on rhythm guitar and arrangements by pianist Dick Hyman.

+In 2015 Howard married dancer/costume designer Diane Garcia, and has happily made the southwest his home and base for their musical travels and adventures.